A story of and about personalities and visions

 Reaching its 20-year anniversary, on June 29, 2018 the NIT celebrated with a grand event.
 The day included an official ceremony, panel discussions, and the renaming of the foyer in honor of Prof. Dr. h. c.
 Thomas J.C.
 Matzen.
 Guests enjoyed a range of activities, including lectures, workshops, a celebratory barbecue, and a fire show.

-In the same year, the support association CommuNITy e.V. was founded with 17 members signing the charter.
+In the same year, under the leadership of NIT's CEO Verena Fritzsche, the support association CommuNITy e.V. was founded with 17 members signing the charter.
 This association aims to foster student projects, provide scholarships, and support community events and activities financially.

 Up to now, the NIT has cultivated a global network with over 750 alumni from 67 different nationalities.
 To strengthen this network, it organizes various programs, including Homecoming events and a buddy program, helping international students adapt to life in Germany and connect with potential friends or career opportunities.
 The inaugural Homecoming event with the TUHH in 2016 saw around 100 alumni returning to their alma mater.
 This grand reunion weekend featured open doors at all institutes, a brunch with alumni, and a grand ball at the Empire Riverside Hotel.